BFI London Film Festival 2020 – Quick Read Reviews.

 Bad Tales

 If you were wondering whether Italian cinema has lost its bite in recent years, think again, because Fabio and Damiano D’Innocenzo’s Bad Tales is a pitch-black comedy with a sharp edge.
-Bad Tales sits somewhere between a modern fairytale and soap opera, joyously dissecting the family and community relationships we all take for granted.
+Bad Tales sits somewhere between a modern fairy tale and a soap opera, joyfully dissecting the family and community relationships we all take for granted.
 Fabio and Damiano focus on the connection between children and their parents as they skillfully skirt the boundary between Italian neo-realism and dark fantasy.
 The result is a movie that burns with ferocity as it lays out a series of uncomfortable home truths.
 Bad Tales is nothing short of a daring and dark journey into parental failure and childhood rebellion.

 Siberia